jon-jacky/PyModel/notes/README.md

 **PyModel** is a model-based testing framework in Python.

-This directory contains much of the PyModel documentation, such as it is.
+This directory contains some of the PyModel documentation.
 These are the files, in a recommended reading order:

 * *concepts.md*: concepts and vocabulary